arnabganguly/HDInsight-Migration-Workshops-nonprod/MapR Migration/Instructions/3-SparkMigration.md

     FROM airportdata;
     ```

-    The table should still contain 3376 rows
+    The table should still contain 3376 rows.

 1. Query the number of rows in the **flightinfo** table to verify that it is still accessible: